sakshikarande26/sakshikarande26/README.md

 # Hey there! 👋

-I am Sakshi, pursuing a Bachelor of Engineering with a focus on Artificial Intelligence and Data Science at University of Mumbai.
+I am Sakshi, pursuing a Masters in Computer Science at UMass Amherst.
 I specialize in developing intelligent systems using Generative AI and Analytics.

 - 🌱 I’m delving into Agentic AI
 - 👯 I’m eager to collaborate on projects leveraging LangGraph/LangChain/RAG technologies